simplex-chat/simplex-chat/docs/rfcs/2024-03-19-external-services.md

 versions: 1
 services:
   - spec: payments # this name should be reserved and managed as specification name
-    versions: 1-2 # single supported version or version range that service provider can accomodate
+    versions: 1-2 # single supported version or version range that service provider can accommodate
     folder: payments
     status: enabled # optional, could be also "experimental", "disabled"
     countries: [!CHN] # optional, but may be required at some point to disable the service in some countries, to avoid removal from these countries App store.